Under the bin directory you will find the nodetool utility. This can be used to help manage a cluster. Usage:

 If a username and password for RMI authentication are set explicitly in the cassandra-env.sh file for the host, then you must specify credentials:

 bin/nodetool -h HOSTNAME [-p JMX_PORT -u JMX_USERNAME -p JMX_PASSWORD ] COMMAND...

 The available commands are:

-Displays node status and an ASCII art rendition of the ring as determined by the node being queried.
+Displays node status and information about the ring as determined by the node being queried.
 This can give you a quick idea of how balanced the load is around the ring and if any nodes are down.
 If your cluster is not properly configured, different nodes may show a different ring, so this is a good way to check that every node views the ring the same way.

 Outputs node information including the token, load info (on disk storage), generation number (times started), uptime in seconds, and heap memory usage.

 Prints statistics for every keyspace and column family.

 Prints the Cassandra release version for the node being queried.

 Triggers the immediate cleanup of keys no longer belonging to this node.
 This has roughly the same effect on a node that a major compaction does in terms of a temporary increase in disk space usage and an increase in disk I/O. Optionally takes a list of column family names.